Boosting your SEO through natural means.

 The number of links on your website is crucial to your ranking as they tell Google how other people interact with your content.

-There are 3 types of links you need to keep in mind while cracking your SEO strategy:
+There are 3 types of links you need to keep in mind while cracking your organic SEO strategy:

 - Inbound links